sveetch/django-smart-media/README.rst

 * Form widgets to build HTML for a ``FileField`` either with or without clearable mode.
 Both mode have a version to include needed layout assets (CSS and Javascript) and another one without assets;
+* Form fields which already set a "smart" widget;
 * Templates to build the widgets HTML;
 * CSS and Javascript for the widget layout;
-* Form fields which already set a "smart" widget;
 * Field validator;
 * Model signals to purge stale files;
 * Model field with all "smart" features;
-* A template tag to make a thumbnail that can be used either in the form for preview or to be used in frontend for content thumbnail.
-By default, the thumbnail is made in the original content format.
-Also not than a SVG cannot be converted to a Bitmap and vice versa;
+* A template tag to make thumbnail safely with SVG image (original SVG is just used without Sorl raising issue for a non bitmap image);
 * Some helpers to ease some specific implementations;

 Although this can work with ``ImageField``, SVG support will only work with